-Within the respective tabs below, you will find links to a number of resources about pretrial, probation, parole, and victims’ issues.
-In addition, information on re-entry, job services for supervisees, the history of community corrections, and recent statistical reports from the field are listed.
+Within the respective tabs below, you will find links to a number of resources about pretrial, probation/parole, and victims’ issues.
+Additionally, information on re-entry, job services for supervisees, the history of community corrections, and recent statistical reports from the field are listed.

-Pretrial services programs have the unique responsibility to supervise individuals involved in the criminal justice system prior to adjudication.
-An estimated 300 jurisdictions including the federal system have some kind of pretrial services program.
-In a 2009 survey of these jurisdictions, 35 percent reported administratively housing their pretrial services program within probation departments.
+Pretrial services programs have the unique responsibility to supervise individuals involved in the criminal justice system before adjudication.
+An estimated 300 jurisdictions including the federal system have pretrial services programs.
+In the latest survey of these jurisdictions, 35 percent reported administratively housing their pretrial services program within probation departments.

 With the success of the Manhattan Bail Project, several other jurisdictions across the country began to implement pretrial services programs.
 These early pretrial services programs were primarily for low-risk indigent defendants, unable to pay a financial bond.